Student hackathon

 You are welcome to include up to 2 team members from disciplines other than chemical engineering

-At least 4 team members must be able to attend Chemeca in Gold Coast, Queensland, Australia
+At least 4 team members must be able to attend Chemeca in Adelaide, South Australia

 Open to undergraduate, masters or PhD students (maximum 2 PhD students per team)